jamesfmackenzie/jamesfmackenzie.github.io/_posts/2022-09-17-install-windows-xp-from-usb-stick-flash-drive-with-winsetupfromusb.md

 ---
 layout: post
-title: "How To Install Windows XP from USB Flash Drive with WinSetupFromUSB"
+title: "How To Install Windows XP from USB Flash Drive with Win​Setup​From​USB"
 date: '2022-09-17 18:10:00:00'
 summary: How can you install Windows XP with no CD drive?
 Here's how ...
 image: windows-xp-wallpaper-bliss.png